 40 Taranaki Street

 Who Can Apply

-If you have a Bachelor’s degree with B+ average and have a desire to be a software developer, this is the path to your new career.
+If you have a Bachelor’s degree with a B average and a desire to have software development skills then this is the path to your new career.
 Recent graduates as well as experienced candidates who want to broaden their career opportunities are welcome.